curtoz-007/Pterodactyl-Installer/readme.md

 ## ⚡ One-Line Installation

-Copy and run the following command in your terminal:
+Copy and run the following command in your servers terminal: